asbjornh/view-models/docs/kotlin.md

 ## Required properties

 With the Kotlin generator, components can only extend other components if they have no required props.
-This also applies to the `baseClass` option.
+This also applies to the `supertype` option.
 This is due to the fact that this compiler does static analysis of one react component at a time and therefore doesn't know what arguments to pass the constructors of other classes.

 ## Inheritance